robraymundo/melodify-next/README.md

-### Melodify: A Python Music Player
+# Melodify: A Python Music Player

 Welcome to Melodify!

+Project description:
-Melodify is a user-friendly music player application built using Python.
-It leverages the power of a circular doubly linked list data structure to efficiently manage and play your favorite music collection.
+Melodify is a desktop music player application developed using Python and the Qt framework via PySide6.
+It features a clean and intuitive user interface and employs a circular doubly linked list for efficient playlist management and playback.

-Project Description:

 Objectives:
 Develop a robust and user-friendly music player application.
-Implement key features like adding, removing, shuffling songs, and playback controls (play, pause, skip).
+Implement key features like adding, removing, and playback controls (play, pause, skip).
 Provide a seamless and enjoyable music listening experience.

 Language: Python (version 3.8 or above)
 Data Structure: Circular doubly linked list for efficient playlist management.

-Features:
+### Features:

-Playback Controls:
-Play: Starts playback of the current song.
+**Play**: Starts playback of the current song.

-Pause: Temporarily stops playback, allowing you to resume later.
+**Pause**: Temporarily stops playback, allowing you to resume later.

-Next: Advances to the next song in the playlist.
+**Next**: Advances to the next song in the playlist.

-Prev: Rewinds to the previous song.
+**Prev**: Rewinds to the previous song.

-Song Management:
-Add Song: Inserts a new song into the playlist.
-Remove Song (planned for future versions): Allows you to remove songs from the playlist.
+**Select song directory**: Adds all songs from a specified directory to the playlist.

 ## Installation